 You are going to love how creamy and delicious this slowly simmered warm hearty Southern-Style White Beans and Hams tastes, it’s absolutely perfect Southern Comfort food for this upcoming fall and winter.
 Serve it with homemade cornbread and your favorite greens cooked to perfection and you can’t go wrong.

-- 2 cups of vegetable stock for cooking the beans
+- 2 cups vegetable stock for cooking the beans

-- 6 cups of water for cooking the beans
+- 6 cups water for cooking the beans

-- 1-1 pound Ham Steak chopped in bite-sized pieces
+- 1-1 pound Ham Steak chopped into bite-sized pieces

 - 1 medium yellow onion diced